mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 One of my pet peeves in the last few years is how difficult it is to share a single file with cloud storage providers like Google or Dropbox.
 They won't give you a direct link to your file &mdash; just a link to *their* web interface, where they pressure your recipient to sign up for an account.
 If you upload a video, Google Drive makes you wait 15+ minutes while they re-encode it, even if it was optimized to play in the browser in the first place.

-So, I made a minimalist file sharing app called [PicoShare](https://github.com/mtlynch/picoshare).
+So, I made a minimalist file-sharing app called [PicoShare](https://github.com/mtlynch/picoshare).
 You just upload a file, and it gives you a direct link that you can share.
 Easy!
 No re-encoding, no prompts to sign up for anything.

 <figure class="picoshare-demo">
 <img src="demo-full.gif" alt="Animated demo of uploading a video file to PicoShare and streaming it in another browser window">
 <figcaption>Demo of PicoShare</figcaption>
 </figure>

-PicoShare become the fastest growing open-source project I ever published.
+PicoShare became the fastest-growing open-source project I ever published.
 It received 600 Github stars within two weeks of release.
 As of this writing, PicoShare has [over 100k installs](https://hub.docker.com/r/mtlynch/picoshare/).

 {{<img src="picoshare-growth.png" max-width="600px" has-border="true">}}